Josh Minott: Minnesota Timberwolves (2022–2025)

 In the 2022 NBA draft, Minott was drafted by the Charlotte Hornets with the 45th pick in the draft.
 He was later traded to the Minnesota Timberwolves, along with a 2023 second-round draft pick via the New York Knicks in exchange for Bryce McGowens, the 40th pick in the draft.
 Minott joined the Timberwolves' 2022 NBA Summer League roster.
 In his Summer League debut, Minott scored twenty-two points and had ten rebounds in a 85–78 win over the Denver Nuggets.
 On July 17, 2022, Minott signed a four-year, $6.8 million deal with the Timberwolves.

-Boston Celtics (2025–present)
+Boston Celtics (2025–2026)

 On July 7, 2025, Minott signed a two-year, $5 million contract with the Boston Celtics.

+Brooklyn Nets (2026–present)

+On February 5, 2026, Minott was traded to the Brooklyn Nets in exchange for cash considerations.
+On February 17, he and Ben Saraf were assigned to the Long Island Nets of the NBA G League.
+On March 12, Minott recorded a career-high 24 points during a 97–108 loss to the Atlanta Hawks.
+He made 16 total appearances (including one start) for Brooklyn, recording averages of 10.8 points, 2.5 rebounds, and 0.8 assists.

+On June 29, 2026, Minott re-signed with the Nets on a two-year, $9 million contract.

 National team career

 Minott was born in Florida but plays for the Jamaican national team.
 At the 2019 Centrobasket Under-17 Championship in Puerto Rico, he averaged 26 points, nine rebounds and 4.6 steals per game.